gavinmcfarland/plugma/README.md

 ## Install

-Create a plugin from scratch or use the CLI independently.
+To install the CLI globally.

 ```
-npm install plugma
+npm install plugma -g
 ```

 <!-- ## Create plugin from template